Welcome Mid-March and Spring!

 The Covered Bridges Half-Marathon will take place on June 2, 2019.
 Registration is now closed for the 2019 race but we still have a few rooms left at the inn.
 Our inn is located only 2 miles from the pick-up location in Quechee and only 2 miles from the finish line, also in Quechee.
 Our location is perfect for runners and spectators.
 Remember that no one is permitted to park at the starting point at Suicide Six Mountain in Promfret.
 Please give us a call at 802-295-0606 with questions.

-The Inn at Clearwater Pond hosted 4 runners this year: Kirk Brungard of Washington, DC and Joseph Suazo of Espanola, NM.
+The Inn at Clearwater Pond hosted 4 runners in 2018: Kirk Brungard of Washington, DC and Joseph Suazo of Espanola, NM.
 Also Deepak Raghavan of Atlanta, GA who finished at #373, time 1:48 and Julie Brungard of Washington, DC, who finished at #719, time 1:57.
 Congratulations to all 1,895 runners and especially to our special 4 - well done!

 Also, congratulations to Ben Szuhaj of Hanover, NH who finished #1, time 1:10:09 - Prescott Leach of Waltham, MA who finished #2, time 1:14:15 - Keith Drake of Brookline, MA who finished #3, time 1:14:56